cherrypy/cherrypy/sphinx/source/tutorial/dispatching.rst

     class Root:
         def doLogin(self, username=None, password=None):
-            # check the username & password
+            """Check the username & password"""
-            ...
         doLogin.exposed = True

 Both arguments have to be declared as *keyword arguments*.
 The default value